0 hidden charges. 0 forex

 debit-card

-If you look from a retail investor perspective, the two most popular modes of investment - Mutual Funds & Stock Market witnessed a rapid rise in numbers.
+If you look from the perspective of a retail investor, the two most popular modes of investment - Mutual Funds & Stock Market witnessed a rapid rise in numbers.
 The Association of Mutual Funds of India (AMFI) reported almost 5 Cr SIP accounts by the end of Dec 2021, with a total asset under management (AUM) in excess of ₹37.73 Lakh Cr.
-Reports suggest that a staggering 14.2 million new Demat accounts were opened in the financial year, almost thrice the number compared to the previous year.

 The new wave of investors is willing to take calculated risks and invest in tools with more awareness and ambition to get higher returns.
 However, the one question that often pops up is - mutual funds or stock market; which is better?
 Let us try to address this by understanding the merits and risks of each so you can fit them in your unique context before deciding.